rhdhorchestrator/orchestrator-helm-operator/docs/release-1.4/eventing-communication/README.md

 ```
 Usage: ORCHESTRATOR_NAME=ORCHESTRATOR_NAME BROKER_NAME=BROKER_NAME BROKER_NAMESPACE=BROKER_NAMESPACE [KAFKA_REPLICATION_FACTOR=KAFKA_REPLICATION_FACTOR] [ORCHESTRATOR_NAMESPACE=openshift-operators] [BROKER_TYPE=Kafka] [INSTALL_KAFKA_CLUSTER=true] ./eventing-automate-install.sh
   ORCHESTRATOR_NAME                   Name of the installed orchestrator CR
-  ORCHESTRATOR_NAMESPACE              Optional, namespace in which the orchestrator operator is deployed.
+  ORCHESTRATOR_NAMESPACE              Optional, namespace in which the orchestrator operator is depoyed.
 Default is openshift-operators
   BROKER_NAME                         Name of the broker to install
   BROKER_NAMESPACE                    Namespace in which the broker must be installed
   BROKER_TYPE                         Optional , type of the broker.
 Either 'Kafka' or 'in-memory'.
 Default is: 'Kafka'